SteelSeries/torch_custom_lr_schedulers/README.md

 ## About

-**torch_custom_lr_schedulers** is the torch implementation of several torch learning rate scheduler The default parameters have been tuned on an audio source separation task.
+**torch_custom_lr_schedulers** contains several torch custom learning rate schedulers.

+The default parameters have been tuned on a speech enhancement task.

 This work has been carried during Matéo Vial internship at [SteelSeries](https://steelseries.com) France.

-Experimental report
+Please find more experimental detail in the [attached report](file).

 ## Reference